overwolf/overwolf.github.io/docs/api/overwolf-games-events-rainbow-six.md

 * deaths - Total amount of deaths (<b>Important</b>: Death score is being reset between rounds).
 * score - Player score in the current round (<b>Important</b>: Score is being reset between rounds).
-* health - Current health of the player (available for team members only)
+* health - Current health of the player (available for team members only) As of version 191:
+* player_id - each player in the rosteer will have his unique player_id

 When one of the players leaves the match, the relevant “roster_ XX” object will be updated to: